Ceramic tile is not only beautiful, but it’s also a healthier choice for internal living spaces plus it’s sustainable.

 2. Formaldehyde is a chemical long associated with respiratory disorders, and exposure is a particular concern for children and the elderly, according to the ‘Centres for Disease Control’ (CDC) in America *.
 In fact, formaldehyde emissions for several wood-based building and flooring products have been federally restricted in America since 2011 under the ‘Formaldehyde Standards for Composite Wood Products Act’.
 On the reverse side, as a fired product, ceramic tile is formaldehyde-free.

 3. With regards to the occupant safety of the many flooring choices available, ceramic tile stands out when Slip/fall safety is a consideration because of the thousands of floor tile choices that are slip-resistant when wet.
 This is in stark contrast to floorings that, according to their manufacturers, must be kept dry in order to be slip-resistant.

-4. With a 60-year service life, tile is not only cost-effective but is sustainability-speaking, the best choicefor reducing negative environmental impacts, resource use, and demolition waste, when compared to most flooring products.
-Many of which need to be replaced more frequently such as the increasingly-popular LVT’s, LVP’s and engineered timber flooring on the New Zealand market currently.
+4. With a 60-year service life, tile is not only cost-effective but is sustainability-speaking, the best choice for reducing negative environmental impacts, resource use, and demolition waste, when compared to most flooring products.
+Many of these need to be replaced more frequently such as the increasingly-popular LVT’s, LVP’s and engineered timber flooring on the New Zealand market currently.